sumanhosad/learning-linux/resources/DNS.md

 | **Forwarder**       | No              | Yes               | Yes                  | Forward queries to upstream servers |

 Each type serves a distinct purpose, allowing Linux DNS server setups to be tailored for reliability, performance, and scalability.

+### Recursive DNS
+- Recursive DNS is the initial step in finding an IP address for a specific website or web domain from the Domain Name System (DNS).
+When a user enters a web domain into a browser, a DNS request or DNS lookup is sent to a recursive DNS server, or DNS resolver, typically managed by the user’s internet service provider (ISP).
+The recursive DNS resolver will either respond with the IP information from data stored in its local cache or initiate a search, querying other nameservers and ultimately retrieving the information from an authoritative DNS server.

+### Root Server
+- A root server, also known as a root nameserver, is a type of DNS server that is responsible for answering queries from other DNS servers and clients.
+These servers are typically maintained by organizations such as Internet Assigned Numbers Authority (IANA) and are responsible for answering or redirecting DNS queries to other DNS servers.
+In other words, root servers act as a "directory" for the entire DNS system, ensuring that domain name requests are routed to the correct IP address.

+ - ##### How Do Root Servers Work?
+  - The root server system is a hierarchical structure, with the root servers at the top level.
+When a user types a URL into their browser or a service makes a request, the DNS client begins querying the DNS system to resolve the domain name to an IP address.
+The process starts with a query to a root server, which checks the domain name and directs the query to the next level down in the hierarchy, typically a top-level domain (TLD) server, such as .com or .org.